makersacademy/rps-challenge/README.md

 - I used [Inkscape](https://inkscape.org/) to make the separate Rock/Paper/Scissors images from the original SVG file

 - I'm developing a preference for [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

+## To Do

+- Use sessions
+- Either delete Player class or actually make use of it